 Children also drown in less obvious locations, like nappy buckets, water tanks, water features and fish ponds – even pets’ water bowls.

-For every toddler who dies from drowning in Australia, approximately seven other children are hospitalised from drowning incidents.
+For every child who dies from drowning in Australia, approximately 7 other children are hospitalised from near-drowning incidents.
 Some of these incidents result in severe brain damage.

 Water safety for kids: the basics

-It’s important to always stay with your child and watch closely whenever they’re near water – even when your child can swim.
+It’s essential to always stay with your child and watch closely whenever they’re near water – even when your child can swim.

-Supervision means constant visual contact with your child and keeping your child within arm’s reach at all times.
-You should be in a position to respond quickly, whether you’re at the beach or the swimming pool, near dams, rivers and lakes, or at home near the bath or spa.
+Supervision means being able to see your child and also keeping your child within arm’s reach at all times.
+You should be able to respond quickly, whether you’re at the beach or the swimming pool, near dams, rivers and lakes, or at home near the bath or spa.
 Hold your child’s hand when you’re near waves or paddling in rivers.

-Supervision is not an occasional glance while you nap, read or do household chores.
+Supervision is not an occasional glance while you nap, use an electronic device, read or do household chores.
 It’s not watching your children playing outside while you’re inside.
 It’s always best for an adult, not an older child, to supervise.

 You should also teach your child about water safety and how to swim from a young age.
-Many children can learn to swim by the time they’re four or five.
+Many children can learn to swim by the time they’re 4-5 years old.

 First aid is an essential skill for the entire family to learn.
 If you know how to do CPR and what to do in an emergency, it could save your child’s life.

+If you find a child in or near a body of water and the child isn't breathing or responding, take emergency action.
+Call 000 and start CPR.
 Check out our illustrated guide to CPR for babies under 12 months and our illustrated guide to CPR for children and teenagers.
-You could print them out and stick them up for easy reference.
+You could print them out and display them for easy reference.